enyachoke/docker-chromium/README.md

 ## Known issues

- - `build.sh` detects username, group, UID and GID of the current host user and hardcodes this information on build time.
-So, in order to run the container as a different user next time, container has to be rebuilt.
+ - `build.sh` detects username, group, UID and GID of the current host user and hardcodes this information into the container image during build time.
+So, in order to run the container as a different user, image has to be rebuilt.

 ## Notes